Robert Doisneau: Le Baiser de l'hôtel de ville (The Kiss)

-In 1950 Doisneau created his most recognizable work for Life – Le Baiser de l'hôtel de ville (Kiss by the Hôtel de Ville), a photograph of a couple kissing in the busy streets of Paris, which became an internationally recognised symbol of young love in Paris.
+In 1950 Doisneau created his most recognizable work for Life– Le Baiser de l'hôtel de ville (Kiss by the Hôtel de Ville), a photograph of a couple kissing in the busy streets of Paris, which became an internationally recognised symbol of young love in Paris.
 It was published on 12 June 1950, part of a photo-essay on couples kissing in Paris.
-The identity of the couple remained a mystery until 1992.
+The identity of the couple was unknown until 1992.